 - Where’s your shutoff?
 Locate your main water shutoff valve and make sure it operates properly.
 In an emergency situation when you have water leaking, being able to shut the water off will reduce the damage that could occur while you are waiting for a plumber to repair the leak.

 - Mind the gaps.
-Before it becomes too cold, inspect your home for potential exposure to outside air.
+Before it becomes too cold, inspect your home for potential exposure to the outside air.
 If you have a basement or crawl space that isn’t heated, cold wind can blow in through cracks around windows or walls.
 Look for light shining through those areas, and insulate them with spray foam or fiberglass to keep the air out.

 - Check your outside faucets.
 Disconnect any hoses that are attached to outside faucets before the first overnight freeze.

 - How do I keep my pipes from freezing?
 On days (and nights) when temperatures are predicted to be below zero, heat your home warmer than you typically do.
 This will help your plumbing combat the outside temperature.
-For sinks that are on exterior walls of your home, open cabinet doors to allow ambient heat to reach the water and drain lines underneath.
+For sinks that are on the exterior walls of your home, open cabinet doors to allow ambient heat to reach the water and drain lines underneath.

 - Leave your furnace on.
 When going out of town for an extended period during winter, don’t turn your furnace off!
 That is inviting disaster in the form of frozen pipes.
 If you’re concerned about energy bills, lower the temperature 5-10 degrees, but leave the heat on.